Monday Morning Thoughts: Bourne’s Arguments about Transgender in Prisons Not Supported by Available Data | Davis Vanguard

 Bourne responded: “Men are more violent.
 You don’t need a penis to sexually assault and rape a woman.”

-The irony of course is that there are data to show a high level of sexual assault involving transgenders in prison.
+The irony of course is that there are data to show a high level of sexual assault involving transgender people in prison.
 However, they are the victims, not the perpetrators.

 A Department of Justice study found that, nationally, trans individuals report having been the victims of sexual assault while incarcerated at a rate ten times higher than non-trans prisoners.